deadlyvipers/dojo_rules/introduction.md

 Hello!
-I am here to teach people about GitHub.
+I am here to learn Web development.
+My favourite path so far is JavaScript.